rickygai/arduino/README.md

 In the learning of Arduino and compatible clone chips, there will be difficult moment merely due to lack of information.

-This channel contains success information from the findings during the hands-on of sketch programming and circuitry implementation using Arduino and compatible MCUs.
+This channel contains success information from the findings during the hands-on of sketch programming and circuitry implementation using Arduino and compatible MCUs platform.